CiscoDevNet/terraform-provider-fmc/docs/resources/ftd_platform_settings_banner.md

 ### Required

 - `ftd_platform_settings_id` (String) Id of the parent FTD Platform Settings.
-- `text` (List of String) Banner text.
+- `text_lines` (List of String) Banner text.
 Each element of the list is a separate line.

 ### Optional